 Leaving Alma – when you’re heading in a counter-clockwise direction – isn’t pretty.
 It’s a city that owes its’ existence to aluminum, paper and water.
 That should explain everything.
 But fortunately within 30 minutes you are in full-on quiet countryside.

-It takes some time to get the hang of all the Blueberry Route markings – and to anticipate where you’re going.
+You have to get the hang of all the Blueberry Route markings – and to anticipate where you’re going

 It’s very pleasant cycling through a couple of small towns – past some truly beautiful farmland until you reach Point-Taillon National Park.
 There is an entrance fee.